attilathedud/jQueryInjector/README.md

 - Specify websites and page patterns to automatically inject into.
 - Entry in context-menu to make injection even easier.

+### v1.1.0 Changelog
+- Added the option to delete previous jQuery versions when injecting.
+- Added an indicator for when jQuery is already present on the page.
+- Added link to Options screen in the popup options panel.
+- Bumped the default jQuery version to 3.2.1.
+- Fixed a bug where the head tag would be placed after the body tag on pages with no original head tag.
+- Fixed some styling/UI issues.

 ### v1.0.1 Changelog
 - Added a context-menu entry for embedded pdfs.
 - Fixed a bug that made it impossible to inject into pages with no head tag.